getting started with haxepunk

 haxelib run lime test hl

-That's it for setup.
 To learn more, check out the API and the archived documentation pages.
-You can also poke around the code for the template project, or the code for Rena Game for an example of a more complete project.
+You can also poke around the code for the template project, or the code for my boss rush game template for an example of a more complete project.
 Note that the level editor used in the template project is Ogmo Editor, which you can download here.